 Dive Accidents and Incidents

-I have assisted the defence of Gabe Watson who was charged with murdering his wife, Tina Watson.
+I assisted the defence of Gabe Watson who was charged with murdering his wife, Tina Watson, while on a dive in Queensland.
 I travelled to Alabama in the US to appear at the trial.
 However, the judge threw out the charge after the prosecution had presented its case.

 On two occasions I have had problems well after a dive had been completed (nothing happened during the dive).
 Both of these involved severe dizziness.
 One was certainly an inner ear trauma incident but the reason for the other is more difficult to determine.
 It may have been inner ear trauma, inner ear infection or decompression sickness (unlikely I think).

 I have also included a couple of reports from friends who had problems on dives as well as my comments on some well known Australian incidents where divers died.

 I encourage you to read these reports as they should help you to be a safer diver.